Common Signs of Emotional Numbness

 Even if you don’t notice a difference in how you feel right away, keep doing steps 1 and 3 anyway.

-Track your progress by writing it down, sharing with your buddy, or telling supportive loved ones or professionals.
+Track your progress by writing it down or telling supportive loved ones or professionals.

 Trust the process.